FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

 To highlight significantly upregulated or downregulated TF motifs, we generate volcano plots.
 The y-axis is the negative logarithm of the p-value (statistical significance) against the log fold change (magnitude of change) on the x-axis.
 The plot resembles a volcanic eruption due to its shape.
 Some points are not significantly different form the "body" of the volcano, while some points are significantly different (both large magnitude of change and high statistical significance) shoot out to the sides and top, forming the "eruption".

-The heatmpa is another way to visualize difference a

-tool used to represent the magnitude of values in a matrix or table as colors.
-It's commonly used in various fields, including bioinformatics, statistics, and machine learning, to visually represent complex data sets.
-Here's a basic overview of heatmaps:

-Components of a Heatmap:

-Matrix Format: Data is arranged in a grid, where rows and columns represent different variables or categories.
-Color Coding: Each cell in the grid is colored based on the value it represents.
-The color scale is typically a gradient showing variations in data value, with different colors representing different ranges of values.
-Interpretation:

-Visual Representation: The color intensity in each cell corresponds to the magnitude of the value.
-Darker or more intense colors usually indicate higher values, and lighter colors indicate lower values.
-Pattern Recognition: Heatmaps make it easier to identify patterns, correlations, or clusters in large data sets.
+The heatmap is another way to visualize the difference between the two groups (negative control and treatment) in each contrast.
+It is ordered by absolute value of logFC and filtered only for significantly different motifs.
+Each column is a sample with the first two being for treatment and last two for the negative control.
+The color scale is a gradient showing variations in footprinting scores.

-In this example, when combining ARID1A knockout and ARID1B knockdown, we have a higher logFC between the two groups (WT vs compound) than we the two other first contrasts.
+In this example, we compare the contrasts 1, 2 and 3.
+When combining ARID1A knockout and ARID1B knockdown, we have a higher logFC between the two groups (WT vs compound) than we the two other first contrasts.
 The volcano plots highlights a lot of TF motifs that are downregulated.
-The heatmap (ordered by desending absolute value of logFC and filtered for only significant logFC) shows a clear difference in footprint scores between WT HCTT16 and ARID1A knockout and ARID1B knockdown HCT116 cells.
+The heatmap shows a clear difference in footprint scores between WT HCTT16 and ARID1A knockout and ARID1B knockdown HCT116 cells.

  <img src="/images/output_results/footprint.JPG" alt="image" style="width:1000px;height:auto;">

 Rgt-hint also outputs profile plots.
 The x-axis id the base pair +/- 100bp either side of the FOSL1:JUNB motif footprint.
 The y-axis is the coverage of the BAM file reads.
 It correlates with the open chromatin and assumes to be TF activity.
+For example, FOS:JUNB is one of most changing motifs in the contrast 3.

 <img src="/images/output_results/footprint_profile.JPG" alt="image" style="width:500px;height:auto;">